CVE-2025-0620

 Technical details

-When using Kerberos authentication, SMB sessions have an associated lifetime that requires re-authentication upon expiration.
-During re-authentication, Samba receives updated group membership information but fails to reflect these changes in subsequent SMB request processing.
-This occurs due to a recent change in Samba's cache system that maintains associations between user impersonation information and connected shares (Openwall).
+The vulnerability occurs specifically with Kerberos authentication in SMB sessions.
+When a session expires and requires re-authentication, Samba receives updated group membership information but fails to reflect these changes in subsequent SMB request processing.
+This issue stems from Samba's cache mechanism that maintains associations between user impersonation information and connected shares.
+The vulnerability has been assigned a CVSS 3.1 Base Score of 6.6 (Medium) with the vector string CVSS:3.1/AV:N/AC:H/PR:H/UI:N/S:U/C:H/I:H/A:H (NVD).

 Impact